-- Encourage deliberation to challenge uncritical assumptions about the lives of others, especially those living in poverty and on the margins.
+- Develop competency to challenge uncritical assumptions about the lives of others, especially those living in poverty and on the margins.

-- Develop an awareness of one’s civic responsibility
+- Develop an awareness of civic responsibility and the importance of community engagement.

-- Encourage work that advances the promotion of justice and social action
+- Engage in activities that advance the promotion of justice and social action.

-- Seek to create a genuine understanding of others’ lived experiences through significant, ongoing personal interactions
+- Develop a greater understanding of others’ lived experiences through sustained, personal interactions.